-If you do not attend an Adventist university, you are welcome to apply directly through our office.
-We will guide you throughout the application and approval process as it is outlined below.
+Adventist members in the North American Division territory are welcome to apply through our office.
+We will guide through the Adventist Volunteer Service (AVS) application and approval process as it is outlined below.

-The main qualifications to serve as a volunteer through Adventist Volunteer Service include:
+The main qualifications to serve as a long-term volunteer through AVS include:

 - Being between the ages of 18 and 79.

-- Being a baptized member of the Seventh-day Adventist Church in good standing.
+- Being a baptized member in good standing of the Seventh-day Adventist Church.

 - Being financially able to serve without compensation other than a small living allowance.

 As you take this journey, it's important to spend time in prayer, and even to ask others to pray with and for you.
 Ask Jesus to prepare your heart for service, and to guide you through the questions you may have about funding, where to serve, and when and how long to serve.

 The following documents and forms need to be completed and sent to firstname.lastname@example.org.
 You may also attach them to your AVS online application, but please notify us if when you do.

 *Self-Funded Release of Liability in special cases.**References can be sent electronically through AVS online application.